 Originally constructed in 1890 as a private residence, this historic Vermont bed and breakfast continues to serve as an exemplary model of late Victorian architecture – one of the premier structures to be built in the Queen Anne style in Woodstock.
 Added to the National Register of Historic Places in 1993, its distinctive period details include superbly crafted woodwork and built-ins; beautifully laid floors executed in cherry, maple, oak, and pine; and touches of stained glass.
 Learn more about the history of this beloved property by tracing the brief timeline below.

-2010: Current owners Rick and Kathy Terwelp purchased the property, and after four months of refreshing the interior and exterior, re-opened the lodging business in September.
+- 2010: Current owners Rick and Kathy Terwelp purchased the property, and after four months of refreshing the interior and exterior, re-opened the lodging business in September of that year.